Find a spider by...

 Unknown but probably harmless

-The genus Wandella is found widely across Australia and about eight species are recognized.
-Unfortunately, very few photos of living
+The genus Wandella is found widely across Australia and at least 14 species are recognized.
+The first

 Wandella species to be named (in 1873 by L Koch, who called it Filistata australiensis) was Wandella australiensis, which is a species found across